yggene/geekbrains/02_UI_Design/fakeVKapp/readme.md

 # ISSUES
 ### In progress
 1. Deleted remote data not deleting from Realm
-2. Incomplete animation in friends' photo gallery
+2. Animation in friends' photo gallery is boring as hell

 ### To do
 1. Lesson 7: Realm Notifications